 coping with grief

-Our Bereavement Team engages in a variety of grief interventions to meet our patients and their families where they are at, and support them through the stage of grief they may be experiencing.
+Our Bereavement Team engages in a variety of grief interventions to meet our patients and their families where they are, and support them through the stages of grief they may be experiencing.

-Bereavement support begins shortly after a patient is admitted into hospice.
-We provide literature that helps patients and their families understand what to expect during terminal illness, resources for coping and dealing with the various challenges that may be present as the patient is in decline, and references for additional help.
+Bereavement support begins after a loved one is admitted into hospice.
+We provide literature to help patients and their families understand what to expect during terminal illness, resources for coping and dealing with challenges as the illness progresses, and references for additional help.

 Grief interventions include: